 The Make Do and Mend Expo

-The Make Do and Mend Expo

-The Make Do and Mend Expo was based on two years research by Dr Helen Holmes, Hallsworth Fellow, and her project Makers, Make do and Mend.
+The Make Do and Mend Expo was based on two years of research by Dr Helen Holmes, Hallsworth Fellow, and her project Makers, Make do and Mend.
 This project explored thrift and how practices of being thrifty – making do and mending – operate during austere times.

 Helen’s work has looked at the breadth of community and household activities devoted to thrifty forms of provision.
 A key conclusion from the study is that third sector community-based organisations are a fundamental building block to creating community resilience during times of economic crisis.
-Furthermore, that they do so with a rigorous environmental focus; ensuring that the ‘reduce, reuse, recycle’ slogan is a continuous organisational mantra.
+Furthermore, they do so with a rigorous environmental focus; ensuring that the ‘reduce, reuse, recycle’ slogan is a continuous organisational mantra.

 The Expo focused on bringing together a selection of these numerous organisations to discuss the work that they do, to network, showcase best practice, and to create a dialogue regarding how future community resilience can be achieved and sustained.

 The impact each and every one of us can have on creating community resilience was the prominent theme of the event.
 Keynote Jen Gale of My Make Do and Mend Life focused on the individual choices each of us can make, particularly around sustainable resource use.
 She highlighted the challenges of re-using and recycling within a Capitalist society so focused on always buying new, but stressed that each of us could play a part in the change – no matter how small.
 Be it making more of an effort to recycle, repairing rather than replacing, or even to be as bold as Jen and to spend a whole year buying nothing new.